Getting a good night's sleep

 After 15-20 minutes, get up and go into another room.
 Avoid doing anything too involved, such as work or housework, and resist the temptation to turn on the television.

 Instead, try reading or listening to the radio.
-Try going back to bed 20-30 minutes later and, if you still have chronic difficulties in getting to sleep or staying asleep – which lead to daytime fatigue – do the same thing again.
+Try going back to bed 20-30 minutes later and, if you still have difficulties in getting to sleep or staying asleep try and do the same thing again.

 Where can I get help for sleeping problems?

-If your sleeping problems last for more than a month and self-help measures don’t seem to be working, it’s a good idea to see your GP.
+If your sleeping problems last for more than a month and self-help measures don’t seem to be working, it’s a good idea to see your doctor.

-At first, your GP will probably ask you about your sleeping habits, advise you on sleep hygiene and possibly ask you to keep a sleep diary.
+At first, your doctor will probably ask you about your sleeping habits, advise you on sleep hygiene and possibly ask you to keep a sleep diary.